learnlatex/learnlatex.github.io/en/lesson-03.md

 with one or more blank lines).
 Before `\begin{document}` is the *document preamble*, which has code to set up the document layout.
+The `\usepackage` command is described in a [later lesson](lesson-06) it is used in most examples on this site to set up the font encoding.

 LaTeX has other `\begin{...}` and `\end{...}` pairs; these are called *environments*.